8 Best Home Warranty Companies of 2022

-This is an upgraded plan that services large systems and appliances that are both difficult and pricey to repair.
+This upgraded plan services large systems and appliances that are both difficult and pricey to repair.

-As you can see, First doesn’t split plans by category, or by systems and upgrades, unlike other warranty companies.
+As you can see, unlike other warranty companies, First doesn’t split plans by category or by systems and upgrades.

 |Premier Plan||$32 a month / $350 a year|

 |Premier Platinum Plan||$45 a month / $499 a year|

 The average premium plan in the industry is about $25-$50 a month.

 Thus, the basic premium plan, at $32 a month, is in the low range, above $25 but significantly less than the $50 high range average.

 This makes Premier more affordable than comparable insurers.

 The average industry service fee is $75, whereas $75 is First Premier's high range for service.
 However, it can be as low as $45, putting it down there as one of the industry's lowest service fees.